Darwin region water supply infrastructure upgrades

 Failure to expand Darwin’s water supply will increasingly constrain population and economic growth.
 It is also likely to impact on business and investor conﬁdence.

-In February 2021, the next steps for this initiative were updated following a Stage 2 submission from the NT Government.
+In February 2021, the next steps for this proposal were updated following a Stage 2 submission from the NT Government.

 Proponent to complete business case development (Stage 3 of Infrastructure Australia’s Assessment Framework).